Janie and I take Covid-19 seriously.

 Why would I not be moved by them now?

-Why do I not expect to hear any of them from our current president?
+Why did I not expect to hear any of them from our then-current president?

 We will get through this.